H7N9 death reported in northwestern China

 Japan, South Korea, and UK detail H5N6 detections

-In the latest avian flu developments, Japan today reported a new highly pathogenic H5N6 outbreak in poultry, a day after South Korea reported another outbreak involving the strain.
+Japan today reported a new highly pathogenic H5N6 avian flu outbreak in poultry, a day after South Korea reported another outbreak involving the strain.
 Also, the United Kingdom's DEFRA weighed in on a recent H5N6 outbreak in wild birds in Dorset, suggesting the virus is the reassortant detected in other countries.

 Japan's H5N6 outbreak began on Jan 10 at a broiler farm in Kagawa prefecture, killing 55 of 51,000 birds, according to a report today from the World Organization for Animal Health (OIE) Culling is slated for the farm's surviving birds as well as 40,000 poultry from an epidemiologically linked farm.